meslater1030/basic-ember-app/README.md

   create tests/unit/controllers/users-test.js
 ```

-Go to `basic-ember-app/app/controllers/users.js` and update it to include a method for creating an user.
+Go to `basic-ember-app/app/controllers/users.js` and update it to include a method for creating a user.
 ```
 import Ember from 'ember';